crwhitehead/vmtest/README.md

 ## Disclaimer

-This tool is for legitimate security research and system administration purposes only.
-It should not be used to circumvent security measures or violate terms of service.
+This tool is designed for legitimate system analysis, research, and performance measurement purposes.
+The measurements collected are statistical in nature and should be interpreted appropriately within the context of your specific use case.